 But the tide was turning.
-Hank Adams organized the Olympia demonstration and much more.
-He had a hand in three film documentaries of the salmon crisis; attracted CBS correspondent Charles Kuralt to the Olympia demonstration; and sparked production of the highly regarded study, Uncommon Controversy: Fishing Rights of the Muckleshoot, Puyallup, and Nisqually Indians.
+Hank Adams had organized the Olympia demonstration and much more.
+He had a hand in three film documentaries of the salmon crisis, attracted CBS correspondent Charles Kuralt to the Olympia demonstration, and sparked production of a highly regarded study prepared for the American Friends Service Committee and titled Uncommon Controversy: Fishing Rights of the Muckleshoot, Puyallup, and Nisqually Indians.

 Perhaps most importantly, in 1966 Adams induced University of Washington law professor Ralph Johnson to teach a course in Indian law.
 “I came back to my office one day ... after teaching my class in property law,” recalled Johnson.
 “There were at least 15 Natives in my office.
 I could barely get in the door"”(Wilkinson, 46).
 Johnson taught the course until his retirement in 1999.
 He was an important ally and his intellectual involvement was another step toward legitimacy.

 In 1968, Yakama fisherman Richard Sohappy, a decorated veteran, and one of his relatives were arrested by Oregon officials for gillnetting on the Columbia River.
 Professor Johnson and others filed Sohappy v.
 Smith in federal court in Portland.
 The Justice Department, concerned about the relentless prosecution by states of native treaty fishermen, filed its own suit, United States v.
 Oregon.
 The two cases were consolidated and assigned to U.S. District Court Judge Robert C. Belloni, who ruled that the treaties with Columbia River tribes were valid and that the tribes were entitled to a “fair share” of fish, 302 F. Supp.
 899 (1969).
 It was a huge victory, but Judge Belloni stopped short of specifying what the tribes’ share might be.